 Quick cleaning hack: you could also use lemon to clean an air fryer basket, especially if you have hard-to-remove residue.
 Cut a lemon in half and rub it on the residue.
 Let it sit for up to 30 minutes before scrubbing with a soft sponge.

-How to Clean an Air Fryer Crisper Tray
+Step Two: Clean the Air Fryer Crisper Tray

 One thing we love about the air fryer is that it gets our food nice and crispy without having to deep fry it, but those crisper trays also get a lot of gunk stuck to them.
 Similar to the basket, first wipe off grease and big crumbs with a paper towel.
 Then soak the crisper tray in hot soapy water.